Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Experiments and Results

-\end{itemize} To generate domains, first, we randomly choose the number of circles $m$.
-Then we randomly choose the centers of circles so the distance between the centers and the square boundary is at least $0.1$.
+To generate domains, first, we randomly choose the number of circles $m$.
+Then we randomly choose the centers of the circles so that the distance between the centers and the outer boundary is at least $0.1$.
 Finally, radii are chosen randomly so that the distance between all circles is at least $0.1$ and $r \in [0.05, 0.2]$.
 This procedure ensures that circles do not overlap and that all circles are of reasonable size.
-We have chosen the same encoder-decoder architectures as in the previous example and after training solution autoencoders, a grid search was performed to obtain $\Phi_S$ hyperparameters.
-Results are shown in Table \ref{table3} and Figure \ref{circles}.
-A larger ROM dimension mostly does not affect DL-ROM performance, while a smaller domain parametrization encoding dimension is beneficial in this case.
+We have chosen the same encoder-decoder architectures as in the previous example, and after training solution autoencoders, a grid search was performed to obtain $\Phi_S$ hyperparameters.
+Table \ref{table3} shows the average relative error on the test set for different combinations of domain and solution latent dimensions, while Figure \ref{circles} shows an example of a solution corresponding to a geometric configuration from the test set.